MarkuBu/vec3d/readme.md

 *   returns new unit vector pointing backward (-z)

 ### Basic arithmetics
-This class has two methods for basic arithmetics.
+This class has two ways for basic arithmetics.

 #### Operators
 The first uses regular math operators +, -, \*, /.
-The method creates a new vector as result.
+This way creates a new vector as result.
 Both operands can be a vector or a number.

 #### Example